Mutual Burlesque Association: Affiliated theaters

-Show Titles
+Show titles

 Mutual's shows for the 1927-28 season included Band Box Revue, Banner Burlesquers, Bathing Beauties, Big Revue, Bowery Burlesquers, Carrie Finnell's Show, Follies of Pleasure, French Models, Frivolities of 1928, Ginger Girls, Girls from Happyland, Girls from the Follies, Girls of the U.S.A., Happy Hours, Hello Paree, High Flyers, High Life, Hollywood Scandals, Kandy Kids, Jazztime Revue, Laffin' Thru, Moonlight Maids, Naughty Nifties, Nite Hawks, Nite Life in Paris, Parisian Flappers, Pretty Babies, Record Breakers, Red Hot, Social Maids, Speed Girls, Step Lively Girls, Stolen Sweets, Sugar Babies, and Tempters.
 Some titles were used year after year, although with different casts and content.
 (Sugar Babies was used as the title of an unrelated burlesque musical produced on Broadway in 1979.)

 Decline

 After the 1929 stock market crash, Mutual began a precipitous decline as its working-class audience became and remained unemployed and the number of stock (local independent) burlesque theaters multiplied.
-Herk cut salaries, budgets and casts, but many shows did not complete their tours in 1930 and 1931.
+Herk cut salaries, budgets and casts, but many shows did not complete their routes in 1930 and 1931.
 In the spring of 1931, Herk pared the circuit down to 10 shows in as many weeks and theaters.
 This strategy was not successful in keeping Mutual afloat, and on June 9, 1931, Variety declared, "Mutual Officially Dead."
 Herk joined forces with the Minskys and organized a new wheel of 25 shows and theaters called the New Columbia Burlesque Circuit, but it, too, eventually crumbled.
 Large, organized wheel burlesque was replaced by stock burlesque, some with smaller, localized circuits.